Leica D-LUX Typ 109 vs Panasonic GX80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica D-LUX (Typ 109) and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the D-LUX Typ 109 and GX80 can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica D-LUX Typ 109 and the Panasonic GX80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.